bbauska/YT-Learn-YouTube/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>player.getPlaybackRate():Number</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>This function retrieves the playback rate of the currently playing video.
-The default
+The default playback
-playback rate is 1, which indicates that the video is playing at normal speed.
+rate is 1, which indicates that the video is playing at normal speed.
 Playback rates may include values like 0.25, 0.5, 1, 1.5, and 2.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>player.setPlaybackRate(suggestedRate:Number):Void</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>This function sets the suggested playback rate for the current video.
-If the playback
+If the playback rate
-rate changes, it will only change for the video that is already cued or being played.
+changes, it will only change for the video that is already cued or being played.
 If you set the playback rate for a cued video, that rate will still be in effect when the playVideo function is called or the user initiates playback directly through the player controls.
 In addition, calling functions to cue or load videos or playlists (cueVideoById, loadVideoById, etc.) will reset the playback rate to 1.</p>

 <p>Calling this function does not guarantee that the playback rate will actually change.
+However,
-However, if the playback rate does change, the onPlaybackRateChange event will fire, and your code should respond to the event rather than the fact that it called the setPlaybackRate function.</p>
+if the playback rate does change, the onPlaybackRateChange event will fire, and your code should respond to the event rather than the fact that it called the setPlaybackRate function.</p>

-<p>The getAvailablePlaybackRates method will return the possible playback rates for the
+<p>The getAvailablePlaybackRates method will return the possible playback rates for the currently
-currently playing video.
+playing video.
 However, if you set the suggestedRate parameter to a non-supported integer or float value, the player will round that value down to the nearest supported value in the direction of 1.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>player.getAvailablePlaybackRates():Array</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>This function returns the set of playback rates in which the current video is available.
+The
-The default value is 1, which indicates that the video is playing in normal speed.</p>
+default value is 1, which indicates that the video is playing in normal speed.</p>

 <p>The function returns an array of numbers ordered from slowest to fastest playback speed.
+Even
-Even if the player does not support variable playback speeds, the array should always contain at least one value (1).</p>
+if the player does not support variable playback speeds, the array should always contain at least one value (1).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Setting playback behavior for playlists</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>player.setLoop(loopPlaylists:Boolean):Void</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>This function indicates whether the video player should continuously play a playlist
+<p>This function indicates whether the video player should continuously play a playlist or if it
-or if it should stop playing after the last video in the playlist ends.
+should stop playing after the last video in the playlist ends.
 The default behavior is that playlists do not loop.</p>

-<p>This setting will persist even if you load or cue a different playlist, which means
+<p>This setting will persist even if you load or cue a different playlist, which means that if you
-that if you load a playlist, call the setLoop function with a value of true, and then load a second playlist, the second playlist will also loop.</p>
+load a playlist, call the setLoop function with a value of true, and then load a second playlist, the second playlist will also loop.</p>

 <p>The required loopPlaylists parameter identifies the looping behavior.</p>

 <p>If the parameter value is true, then the video player will continuously play playlists.
+After
-After playing the last video in a playlist, the video player will go back to the beginning of the playlist and play it again.</p>
+playing the last video in a playlist, the video player will go back to the beginning of the playlist and play it again.</p>

-<p>If the parameter value is false, then playbacks will end after the video player plays
+<p>If the parameter value is false, then playbacks will end after the video player plays the last
-the last video in a playlist.</p>
+video in a playlist.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>player.setShuffle(shufflePlaylist:Boolean):Void</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>This function indicates whether a playlist's videos should be shuffled so that they play
+<p>This function indicates whether a playlist's videos should be shuffled so that they play back
-back in an order different from the one that the playlist creator designated.
+in an order different from the one that the playlist creator designated.
 If you shuffle a playlist after it has already started playing, the list will be reordered while the video that is playing continues to play.
 The next video that plays will then be selected based on the reordered list.</p>

-<p>This setting will not persist if you load or cue a different playlist, which means
+<p>This setting will not persist if you load or cue a different playlist, which means that if you
-that if you load a playlist, call the setShuffle function, and then load a second playlist, the second playlist will not be shuffled.</p>
+load a playlist, call the setShuffle function, and then load a second playlist, the second playlist will not be shuffled.</p>

-<p>The required shufflePlaylist parameter indicates whether YouTube should shuffle the
+<p>The required shufflePlaylist parameter indicates whether YouTube should shuffle the playlist.</p>
-playlist.</p>

 <p>If the parameter value is true, then YouTube will shuffle the playlist order.
-If you
+If you instruct
-instruct the function to shuffle a playlist that has already been shuffled, YouTube will shuffle the order again.</p>
+the function to shuffle a playlist that has already been shuffled, YouTube will shuffle the order again.</p>

-<p>If the parameter value is false, then YouTube will change the playlist order back to
+<p>If the parameter value is false, then YouTube will change the playlist order back to its original
-its original order.</p>
+order.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Playback status</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>player.getVideoLoadedFraction():Float</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Returns a number between 0 and 1 that specifies the percentage of the video that the
+<p>Returns a number between 0 and 1 that specifies the percentage of the video that the player
-player shows as buffered.
-This method returns a more reliable number than the now-deprecated getVideoBytesLoaded and getVideoBytesTotal methods.</p>
+shows as buffered.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>player.getPlayerState():Number</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->